Southampton-RSG-Training/intro-to-hpc/episodes/1_intro_to_hpc_systems.md

 </table>

 ### If Our PC isnt Powerful Enough?

+![Outsourcing Computational Tasks: many of the tasks we perform daily using computers are outsourced to remote servers ](fig/server.svg){width="20%"}

-When the task to solve become heavy on computations, the operations are typically out-sourced from your local laptop or desktop to elsewhere.
+When the task to solve becomes too computationally heavy, the operations are typically out-sourced from your local laptop or desktop to elsewhere.

 Take for example the task to find the directions for your next conference.
 The capabilities of your laptop are typically not enough to calculate that route in real time, so you use a website, which in turn runs on a computer that is almost always a machine that is not in the same room as you are.
 Such a remote machine is generically called a server.

-![Outsourcing Computational Tasks: many of the tasks we perform daily using computers are outsourced to remote servers ](fig/server.svg){width="20%"}

 The internet made it possible for these data centers to be far remote from your laptop.
 The server itself has no direct display or input methods attached to it.
 But most importantly, it has much more storage, memory and compute capacity than your laptop will ever have.
 However, you still need a local device (laptop, workstation, mobile phone or tablet) to interact with this remote machine.

 There is a direct parallel between this and running computational workloads on HPC clusters, in that you outsource computational tasks to a remote computer.

 However there is a distinct difference between the "cloud" and an HPC cluster.
 What people call the cloud is mostly a web-service where you can rent such servers by providing your credit card details and by clicking together the specs of a remote resource.
 The cloud is a generic term commonly used to refer to remote computing resources of any kind – that is, any computers that you use but are not right in front of you.
 Cloud can refer to machines serving websites, providing shared storage, providing webservices (such as e-mail or social media platforms), as well as more traditional “compute” resources.

-## HPC Cluster
+### HPC Cluster

 If the computational task or analysis is too large or complex for a single server, larger agglomerations of servers are used.
 These HPC systems are known as **supercomputers** or described as **HPC clusters** as they are made up of a cluster of computers, or compute nodes.

 Distinct to the cloud, these clusters networked together share a common purpose and are used to solve tasks that might otherwise be too big for any one computer.
 Each individual compute node is typically a lot more powerful than any PC - i.e. more memory, many more and faster CPU cores.
+However you access HPC clusters remotely, through the internet.

 The figure below shows the basic architecture of an HPC cluster.

 ![High Performance Computing System Architecture: Simplified schematic of a HPC cluster.](fig/HPC.png){width="80%"}

-Lets go through each part of the figure.
+Lets go through each part of the figure:

 #### Interactive Login Nodes

 When you are given an account on an HPC cluster you will get some login credentials.
 For example on Iridis, the University's HPC cluster, these are your University username and password.
 Using these credentials you can remotely logon to of the interactive login nodes from your local PC over the internet.
-There may be several login nodes, make sure that all the users are not trying to access one single machine at the same time.
+There may be several login nodes, to make sure that all the users are not trying to access one single machine at the same time.

 Once you have logged onto the login node you can now run HPC workloads, or jobs, on the HPC cluster. **BUT you typically do not directly access the CPU/GPU cores that do the hard work**.
 Supercomputers typically operate in batch mode, where you submit your workload to a resource manager which places it in a queue (resource management and job submission will be discussed in more detail later).
 The login node is where you prepare and submit your HPC jobs to the queue to be run.